mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/28/2020

+Improved Lighthouse scores for Best Practice from 79 to 93 by cleaning up dynamic images with CSS classes from the Deezer API.
+Also, improved SEO from 90 to 100 by adding in meta tags to the head of the application.
+Lastly, improved the Accessibility score from 79 to 91 by adding a title tag to the Deezer Music Player and adding the lang attribute to the html tag.

 #### 12/26/2020

 Buttoned up the search page and started working on the radio page.
 What I plan for this page is anyone that clicks on a radio station will bring them to a new page with the playlist of tracks from Deezer OR maybe I can re-created a playlist that ends up in the music player...I will have to play with both ideas to see what works better.
 Also, started working on the FB Next-Auth login...